Gutierre Fernández de Castro

-Gutierre Fernández de Castro (flourished 1124–66) was a nobleman and military commander from the Kingdom of Castile.
+Gutierre Fernández de Castro ([) was a nobleman and military commander from the Kingdom of Castile.
 His career in royal service corresponds exactly with the reigns of Alfonso VII (1126–57) and his son Sancho III (1157–58).
 He served Alfonso as a courtier after 1134 and as majordomo (1135–38).
 He was the guardian and tutor the young Sancho III from 1145.
 Before his death he was also briefly the guardian of Sancho's infant son, Alfonso VIII.

 Gutierre took part in several military campaigns of reconquest against the Almoravid Emirate to the south of Castile.
 In 1139, on the king's orders, he began the successful Siege of Oreja.
 More often he was occupied defending the eastern frontier from invasion by Aragon or Navarre, and for this purpose the king invested him with many royal fiefs in this region.
 Towards the end of his life Gutierre was the elder statesman of the Castro family, and he died before his family's rivalry with the Laras developed into open civil war early in the reign of Alfonso VIII.
 Despite his high standing at court and his illustrious military career, Gutierre was never promoted to the rank of a count, which was the highest title borne by the Castilian aristocracy in the twelfth century.